 On January 14, the SEC adopted new rules that will require security-based swap data repositories (SDRs) to register with the SEC and prescribe reporting and public dissemination requirements for security-based swap transaction data.
 The SEC also proposed certain additional rules, rule amendments and guidance related to the reporting and public dissemination of security-based swap transaction data.
 The rules implement Title VII of the Dodd-Frank Act.
 The new rules will become effective 60 days after they are published in the Federal Register.
 Release.

-On November 15, the FDIC and the Fed each released the economic scenarios that will be used by certain large financial institutions for the upcoming round of stress tests required under the Dodd-Frank Act.
-The scenarios include baseline, adverse, and severely adverse scenarios.
-FDIC Release.
-Fed Release.
+On November 12, FDIC released the economic scenarios that will be used by financial institutions with total assets of more than $10 billion for stress tests required under the Dodd-Frank Act.
+Press Release.

-On September 21, the SEC amended interim final temporary Rule 15BA2-6T, which provides for the temporary registration of municipal advisors under the Exchange Act of 1934, as amended by the Dodd-Frank Act, to extend the date on which the rule will sunset from September 30, 2012 to September 30, 2013.
-All temporary registrations submitted pursuant to the rule will also expire no later than September 30, 2013.
-SEC Extension.
+On September 23, the SEC amended interim final temporary Rule 15Ba2-6T, which provides for the temporary registration of municipal advisors under the Exchange Act, as amended by the Dodd-Frank Act, extending the date on which Rule 15Ba2-6T will sunset from September 30, 2013, to December 31, 2014.
+Release.

 On September 18, the SEC unanimously adopted permanent registration rules for municipal advisors as required by the Dodd-Frank Act.
 The new rule requires an advisor to permanently register with the SEC if it provides advice to state and local governments on the issuance of municipal securities, about certain “investment strategies,” or on municipal derivatives.
 The new rules will supersede current temporary registration rules and will become effective 60 days after they are published in the Federal Register.
 Press Release.